-In the tables below, we have estimated the potential cost to the Company of providing the benefits shown to each of our Named Executive Officers as if the executive's employment had terminated due to retirement, death or disability, change in control, or other termination not in relation to change in control on December 31, 2022.
-The value of accelerated vesting shown in the "Equity Acceleration" column below assumes any performance share units pay at target.
+In the tables below, we have estimated the potential cost to the Company of providing the benefits shown to each of our Named Executive Officers as if the executive's employment had terminated due to retirement, death or disability, involuntary termination in connection with a change in control, or other termination without cause, in each case occurring on December 31, 2023.
+The value of accelerated vesting shown in the "Equity Acceleration" column below upon change in control assumes any performance share units pay at target.
 As described above, except for the equity acceleration value, the amount an executive would be entitled to receive would be reduced on a pro-rata basis for any time the executive worked during the employment period.